pranav-bhardwaj0/Advanced-GIS/README.md

 ## What I have learned
 After reflecting on the class, learning about geospatial data science techniques have been very insightful.
 For someone who has a baseline knowledge of some machine learning algorithms, applying them to geospatial analysis and creating maps has been very useful to me.
 This class was also a great refresher on data visualizations which are always important in research or the working world.
 This is best reflected in my project, where I can do a variety of spatial analysis (at different scales, globally, nationally etc.), and I can apply some very complex algorithms to geospatial data.

+One of the best parts of this class was to outline the new ESRI tools, their benefits and their limitations.
+I think understanding these things is an excellent practice in project management - something that I am likely to going to pursue as a full-time career.
+For example:
+- The Spatial Analyst Toolbox hsa a lot of classification and regression algorithms, which are very easy to use.
+However,
+- ArcGIS Insights was a great tool in data visualizations, and data consolodation.
+Although limited in some of their data visualization capabilities, it is a good introduction to dashboarding.

 Another thing that I wanted to get out of this class was to setup my Github page better.
 I have a lot of analytical projects from the past semesters that would be great to display, as well as show employers when I start applying to full time jobs.
+Below is a sample of how I would setup my page (similar to a resume or Linkedin page), but with more technical focus.

-## Portfolio
+## Sample Page Front
+### Technical Skills
+SQL:
+R:
+Python:
+GIS:

+### Projects and Applied Experiences